awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 To use one of the examples to create your own image recipe, you must replace the example ARNs with the ARNs for the components that you are using for your recipe, including the AWS Region, name, and version number for each\.
      + **parameters** \(array of objects\) – Contains an array of `ComponentParameter` objects\.
        + **name** \(string, required\) – The name of the component parameter to set\.
        + **value** \(array of strings, required\) – Contains an array of strings to set the value for the named component parameter\.
+If there is a default value defined for the component, and no other value is provided, AWSTOE uses the default value\.
    + **additionalInstanceConfiguration** \(object\) – Specify additional settings and launch scripts for your build instances\.
-     + **systemsManagerAgent** \(object\) – Contains settings for the SSM agent on your build instance\.
+     + **systemsManagerAgent** \(object\) – Contains settings for the Systems Manager agent on your build instance\.
-       + **uninstallAfterBuild** \(Boolean\) – Controls whether the SSM agent is removed from your final build image, prior to creating the new AMI\.
+       + **uninstallAfterBuild** \(Boolean\) – Controls whether the Systems Manager agent is removed from your final build image, prior to creating the new AMI\.
 If this is set to `true`, then the agent is removed from the final image\.
 If it's set to `false`, then the agent is left in, so that it is included in the new AMI\.
 The default value is `false`\.
 **Note**
-If the `uninstallAfterBuild` attribute is not included in the JSON file, and the following conditions are true, then Image Builder removes the SSM agent from the final image, so that it is not available in the AMI:
+If the `uninstallAfterBuild` attribute is not included in the JSON file, and the following conditions are true, then Image Builder removes the Systems Manager agent from the final image, so that it is not available in the AMI:
 The `userDataOverride` is empty, or has been left out of the JSON file\.
-Image Builder automatically installed the SSM agent on the build instance for an operating system that did not have the agent pre\-installed on the source \(parent\) image\.
+Image Builder automatically installed the Systems Manager agent on the build instance for an operating system that did not have the agent pre\-installed on the source \(parent\) image\.
      + **userDataOverride** \(string\) – Provide commands or a command script to run when you launch your build instance\.
 **Note**
 The user data is always base 64 encoded\.
 For example, the following commands are encoded as `IyEvYmluL2Jhc2gKbWtkaXIgLXAgL3Zhci9iYi8KdG91Y2ggL3Zhci$`: